What Are the Average Tenant Screening Costs?

 Landlords Who Do/Don’t Pass Screening Costs to Tenants

-In most cases, landlords will charge an application fee that covers the cost of a tenant screening service, provided they’re in a state that allows them to do this.
+Most landlords charge an application fee that covers the cost of a tenant screening service.
 That means that a landlord usually doesn’t have to worry about fielding the costs for several applicants per vacancy.

 Typically, most applicants understand that there’s an application fee, so they won’t balk at a decent price.
-Generally, picking a more expensive service that includes at a minimum credit checks, eviction histories, and criminal backgrounds is the way to go.
+Choosing more expensive service that includes at a minimum credit checks, eviction histories, and criminal backgrounds is the way to go.
 Most of these will fall in the $35-$50 range.

 Landlords in Areas of Differing Risk

-On the other hand, in lower risk areas, criminal background checks and eviction histories may feel less important to a landlord.
-They may decide to only pull a credit report to make sure the applicant has a history of paying off debts.
+On the other hand, in lower-risk areas landlords may decide to only pull a credit report to make sure the applicant has a history of paying off debts.

-Best practice is to always get the most complete report, but when that’s not possible, figuring in the risk of the area can help you decide what’s most important.
+It’s best practice to get the most complete report, but when that’s not possible, determining the risk in your area can help you decide what’s most important.

 note